Case

 Raoul is 43 years old and lives with moderate intellectual disability and an acquired brain injury.
 Raoul volunteers at a garden centre watering plants and weeding.
 He lives with his parents who are his primary carers and are now aged in their 70s.

-Raoul has recently had a stroke which is affecting his mobility and he is having falls.
-Raoul’s occupational therapist undertakes a functional assessment and gives him a report showing he now needs extra help at home with his daily activities and access to 24 hour supports throughout the day.
+Raoul has recently had a stroke that is affecting his mobility, and he is having falls.
+Raoul’s occupational therapist undertakes a functional assessment.
+Raoul is given a report showing he now needs extra help at home with his daily activities and access to 24 hour supports throughout the day.
 The report says this could be shared with another person.
-With the high level of support he needs, it is no longer practical for Raoul to live with his aqeing parents.
+With the high level of support he needs, it is no longer practical for Raoul to live with his ageing parents.

-When we think about whether to fund single living specialist disability accommodation for Raoul we think about whether the support is directly related to his disability and whether it is reasonable and necessary.
+When we think about whether to fund single living specialist disability accommodation for Raoul, we think about whether the support is reasonable and necessary.
+We also think about if the support is related to Raoul’s disability.

-Because Raoul doesn’t need 1:1 support, we would fund Raoul to live in 2 bedroom specialist disability accommodation with dual occupancy.
+Because Raoul doesn’t need 1-to-1 support, we would fund Raoul to live in 2-bedroom specialist disability accommodation with dual occupancy.
 This means he lives with another participant.

 We generally wouldn’t fund single living specialist disability accommodation for Raoul to live alone.
 But we do support participants through a range of individualised living options to choose who they live with and how they are supported.
 We can support Raoul to look at whether an individualised living option might be right for him.